uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 However, REST can also be made secure using HTTPS and OAuth 2.0 for authentication, but those are external implementations, not built-in.

-48 Why we use api
+48 Why we use API

 We use APIs because they act as a bridge between different software systems, allowing them to communicate and share data seamlessly.
 In simple terms, an API helps one application talk to another without needing to know how the other system works internally.